Bisbouras/sp25-cse110-lab4/expose/javascript/part2.md

     e) false - 2 is not equal to 1 (true converts to 1)
     f) true - any non zero number is true in boolean, so true === true is true.
 15. == checks if values are equal AFTER type converting them into a common type, while === simply checks if the values are equal as they are, without any type conversion.

+17. The result of calling this array will be [2, 4, 6].
+The array is called with 2 parameters, array and callback.
+Then, a new empty array is created, and a for loop goes through each element in the original inputted array.
+For each element, the function doSomething multiplies each array element by 2, therefore 1*2 = 2, 2*2 = 4, 3*2 = 6.
+After this, each result is pushed to the new Array, which is returned.